-January 21 - Jack Egan, Dayton Lawyer - A Short History of Dayton's Dark Side from 1899 to 1936.
-Prominent defense attorney for a bewildering assortment of bank robbers, bootleggers, hit men, con men, and gangsters from 1900 until his death in 1936.
+Jack Egan, Dayton Lawyer - A Short History of Dayton's Dark Side from 1899 to 1936 Prominent defense attorney for a bewildering assortment of bank robbers, bootleggers, hit men, con men, and gangsters from 1900 until his death in 1936.
 Presented by David Greer, Esq.

-February 18 - Railway Transportation and the Rise of the South Dayton Suburbs – How the earliest suburban plats to the south of Dayton developed under the influence of steam and electric-powered railways.
+Railway Transportation and the Rise of the South Dayton Suburbs – How the earliest suburban plats to the south of Dayton developed under the influence of steam and electric-powered railways.
 Presented by David Schmidt.

-March 18 - Street Names of Dayton – The men and women whose streets bear their name and how they contributed to the history of Dayton.
+Street Names of Dayton – The men and women whose streets bear their name and how they contributed to the history of Dayton.
 Presented by Angie Hoschouer.

-April 15 - The Classic Architecture of Oakwood – Learn about some of Oakwood's well-preserved homes and public buildings representing the best of 20th century architecture in America.
+The Classic Architecture of Oakwood – Learn about some of Oakwood's well-preserved homes and public buildings representing the best of 20th century architecture in America.
 Presented by Mark W. Risley.

-Fall WWII Series:
+Fall 2018 WWII Series

-September 16 - Dayton Code Breakers – Top-secret Navy project during WWII, underway to build a decoding machine, right here in NCR Building 26.
+Dayton Code Breakers – Top-secret Navy project during WWII, underway to build a decoding machine, right here in NCR Building 26.
 Learn about the success of the WAVES and Joseph Desch in this remarkable story.
 Presented by Jim Charters.

-October 21 - Oakwood and the Bomb – An intriguing story of secret chemical production for the atomic bomb.
+Polonium in the Playhouse – An intriguing story of secret chemical production for the atomic bomb.
 Learn about how the Talbot Family's "Runnymede Playhouse" in Oakwood served as a top-secret laboratory where the triggering mechanisms for the atomic bombs were developed.
-Presented by Mark W. Risley drawing on Linda Carrick Thomas' book Polonium in the Playhouse, Linda Carrick Thomas, will be presenting.
+The author of the book Polonium in the Playhouse, Linda Carrick Thomas, will be presenting.